davidroberts63/talks/modding-angular-apps.md

 - Modifying existing templates.
 - Adding directives to existing elements.
 - The truth about Chrome Extensions and how to use it to your advantage.
+- Probably NOT go into detail of Chrome Extensions but will consider it.
+Focus is on the Angular modding side of things.